 Mabuza’s supporters are also said to be lobbying for the removal of his deputy, Charles Makola.

 Members of the Ekangala ANC regional executive said that some delegates at the provincial general council planned to pass a motion of no confidence in Makola.
+It is alleged that Mabuza’s supporters want Makola to be replaced by the MEC for safety and security, Vusi Shongwe, who is also chairperson of the Gert Sibande region.

 “They also want to get rid of provincial secretary Lucky Ndinisa and another member of the executive council, Madala Masuku, because they are seen as threats that may oppose Mabuza for a second term,” said a delegate who was not authorised to speak to the press.